 Expected Family Contribution (EFC)

-The studentís EFC is based on the data that has been provided on his/her Free Application for Federal Student Aid (FAFSA).
+Your EFC is based on the information that you provided on your Free Application for Federal Student Aid (FAFSA).
 It is calculated using a federally mandated formula, which considers taxable and non-taxable income, assets and family members in college.
-If the student is considered a dependent student, parental data is also included when determining the EFC value.
+If you are considered a dependent student, parental data is also included when determining the EFC value.

-Federal regulations require students to disclose, and the Office of Financial Aid to include, outside awards in a studentís financial aid package.
-As a result, the Office of Financial Aid may reduce the financial aid initially offered to the student at Owens.
-When possible, loans and Federal Work Study eligibility are adjusted before grants or scholarships.
-Federal Pell Grant funds are not reduced if the student receives a scholarship or other education-based award.
+Federal regulations require you to disclose, and the Office of Financial Aid to include, outside awards in your financial aid package.
+As a result, the Office of Financial Aid may reduce the financial aid initially offered to you.
+When possible, loans and Federal Work-Study eligibility are adjusted before grants or scholarships.
+Federal Pell Grant funds are not reduced if you receive a scholarship or other education-based award.

-A studentís financial need is the amount that remains after his/her EFC and other student resources are subtracted from the estimated cost of attendance.
+Your financial need is the amount that remains after your EFC and other student resources are subtracted from the estimated cost of attendance.

-If the resulting calculation is a positive figure, then the student is considered to have financial need.
-The Office of Financial Aid attempts to meet a studentís financial need by providing access to federal and state funds.
+If the resulting calculation is a positive figure, then you are considered to have financial need.
+The Office of Financial Aid attempts to meet your financial need by providing access to federal and state funds.

-If the studentís combined EFC and other resources are higher than the estimated cost of attendance, the student will not eligible for need-based aid, but may qualify for low-interest educational loans.
-On-campus employment is another source of funds to assist a student in paying for his/her school expenses.
+If your combined EFC and other resources are higher than the estimated cost of attendance, you will not be eligible for need-based aid, but may qualify for low-interest educational loans.
+On-campus employment is another source of funds to assist with paying for school expenses.

 Change in Financial Circumstances

-The Office of Financial Aid recognizes that a sudden change in family income or an unavoidable expense can have a direct impact on the studentís ability to continue his/her education.
-The Office of Financial Aid can consider those changes and re-evaluate the studentís eligibility for financial aid.
-In order for the studentís application to be reviewed for special circumstances, the student will be asked to complete a Special Conditions application and provide the required documentation.
+The Office of Financial Aid recognizes that a sudden change in finances can have a direct impact on your ability to continue your education.
+If you, your spouse, or your parents experienced a substantial change to the income that was reported on the FAFSA, you have the option to request an adjustment by submitting the Special Conditions application along with all required documentation.
 Students who have not completed the verification process will also be required to submit verification documentation.
+The Office of Financial Aid can consider the financial changes and re-evaluate your eligibility for financial aid.
 Additional assistance will be based on availability of funds.

 Packaging Your Financial Aid

-Since the student will be the primary beneficiary of his/her college education, the studentís package will contain self-help types of aid -- loans and/or Federal Work Study eligibility.
-The student also may receive gift types of aid (grants or scholarships) if he/she demonstrates sufficient need and funds are available.
-Gift aid does not have to be repaid as long as the student completes all classes for the semester.
-The Federal Supplemental Educational Opportunity Grant, Owens Community College Grant and Federal Work Study are offered to eligible students on a first-applied, first-considered basis until funds are exhausted.
+Since you will be the primary beneficiary of your college education, your package will contain self-help types of aid -- loans and/or Federal Work-Study .
+You also may receive gift types of aid (grants or scholarships) if you demonstrate sufficient need and funds are available.
+Gift aid does not have to be repaid as long as you complete all classes for the semester.
+The Federal Supplemental Educational Opportunity Grant, Owens Community College Grant and Federal Work-Study are offered to eligible students on a first-applied, first-considered basis until funds are exhausted.

-Most financial aid is originally packaged assuming the student will be a full-time student enrolled in a minimum of 12 credit hours for the entire length of each semester.
-Some aid programs require that the student is enrolled for a minimum number of credit hours to receive financial assistance.
+Most financial aid is originally packaged assuming you will be a full-time student enrolled in a minimum of 12 credit hours for the entire length of each semester.
+Some aid programs require a minimum number of credit hours of enrollment.
 Audited courses and courses taken through the Workforce and Community Services Division do not count toward enrollment requirements.

 Some aid programs have supplemental requirements in addition to enrollment and grade point average.
-Nursing and Federal Direct Loans require that the student sign and complete a promissory note.
-First-time Federal Direct Loan borrowers must complete Entrance Counseling.
-Students accepting an offer for Federal Work Study, America Reads program, and America Counts program must be hired and perform their assigned job duties before they receive those funds.
+Nursing and Federal Direct Loans require that you to sign and complete a promissory note.
+First-time Federal Direct Loan borrowers must also complete Entrance Counseling.
+Students accepting an offer for Federal Work-Study, America Reads program, and America Counts program must be hired and perform their assigned job duties before they receive those funds.

-If the student is receiving any type of private, public or outside scholarship he/she must report it in writing to the Office of Financial Aid.
-Failure to do so may result in an over award, which may cause a balance on the studentís Owens account and will require immediate repayment.
+If you are receiving any type of private, public or outside scholarship you must report it in writing to the Office of Financial Aid.
+Failure to do so may result in an over award, which may cause a balance your Owens account and will require immediate repayment.

-The studentís aid may be revised at any time, based on a change in his/her eligibility, his/her enrollment, or office or agency error.
-If the studentís financial aid already has been credited to his/her student account, the student may be responsible for partial or full repayment of the funds, regardless of the reason for the adjustment.
-As required by law, revision of a studentís aid package may occur if:
+Your aid may be revised at any time, based on a change in your eligibility, your enrollment, or office or agency error.
+If your financial aid has already been credited to your student account, you may be responsible for partial or full repayment of the funds, regardless of the reason for the adjustment.
+As required by law, revision of your aid package may occur if:

-The Office of Financial Aid has the right to review, adjust and cancel a financial aid award at any time due to changes in the studentís financial or academic status or the studentís failure to provide requested documentation.
+The Office of Financial Aid has the right to review, adjust and cancel a financial aid award at any time due to changes in your financial or academic status or your failure to provide requested documentation.
 Financial aid is contingent upon many factors, including availability of federal, state and institutional funding.

-With the exception of Federal Work Study, financial aid processed by the Office of Financial Aid will automatically be disbursed to the studentís student account, provided his/her application is complete and the student has met the requirements for each type of aid.
-The Office of Student Accounts will automatically deduct incurred costs (tuition, fees, lab costs, and other authorized charges such as books and supplies, etc.) from the financial aid that is credited to the studentís account.
-Any remaining financial aid is refunded to the student once the funds are available.
-With the exception of Federal Direct Parent PLUS Loans for which the parent has requested the refund, refunds will be issued via the Owens Higher One card and will be delivered in the manner the student chooses:
+With the exception of Federal Work-Study, financial aid processed by the Office of Financial Aid will automatically be disbursed to your student account, provided your application is complete and you have met the requirements for each type of aid.
+The Office of Student Accounts will automatically deduct incurred costs (tuition, fees, lab costs, and other authorized charges such as books and supplies, etc.) from the financial aid that is credited to your account.
+Any remaining financial aid is refunded to you once the funds are available.
+With the exception of Federal Direct Parent PLUS Loans for which the parent has requested the refund, refunds will be issued in the manner you have selected:

-For more information on the Owens Higher One Card, please see the Office of Student Accounts website.
+For more information about your refund options or the Owens Higher One Card, please see the Office of Student Accounts website.

-Private scholarship checks received by the College will be directly applied to the studentís account unless otherwise specified by the scholarship donor.
-When the Office of Financial Aid is notified, it will be listed as part of the studentís aid package as an "outside scholarship".
+Private scholarship checks received by the College will be directly applied to your account unless otherwise specified by the scholarship donor.
+When the Office of Financial Aid is notified, it will be listed as part of your aid package as an "outside scholarship".

 All Federal Direct Loan borrowers are required to be enrolled, have attendance verified in and maintain at least six credit hours at time of disbursement.

 Financial aid recipients who are expected to have funds remaining after tuition costs are covered can use the excess to purchase or rent books and to purchase supplies from the Owens Bookstore using a book voucher.
-Students can only use the book voucher for books and supplies which are required for their education.
-This includes the purchase of one computer, laptop, or tablet for educational purposes during the studentís entire academic career.
-Students are expected to purchase required textbooks prior to purchasing other eligible items.
-Students are reminded that the book voucher may include student loan funds; therefore, students should consider their purchases carefully.
+You can only use the book voucher for books and supplies which are required for your education.
+This includes the purchase of one computer, laptop, or tablet for educational purposes during your entire academic career.
+You are expected to purchase required textbooks prior to purchasing other eligible items.
+As a reminder, your book voucher may include student loan funds which must be repaid; therefore, you should consider your purchases carefully.